Wednesday, October 18, 2017

 The Santa María del Fiore Cathedral took more than 100 years to construct, and for a long time everyone thought its dome would be impossible to build.
 And so, friends, let’s not lose the hope of finding a local genius like Brunelleschi for our Helicoide (a local 45-year-old monstrous white elephant).

-From El Universal, Caracas, April 10, 2003
+Translated from El Universal, Caracas, April 10, 2003

 Friday, October 29, 1999